 Department: Renaissance Computing Inst

 Position Summary: The position involves research and development within the area of the system software stack for large-scale technical computing systems, spanning a range from programming interfaces to new hardware up to programming models, languages, and compilers.
 The topics include (but are not limited to): Resilient distributed systems Novel network architectures and protocols Applied numerical optimization methods Computer architecture Compilers Programming Languages Runtimes Computational Science Methods and Libraries Performance Measurement and Analysis on emerging, very large systems.
-The position will lead the research and development of new algorithms and software architectures to support these applications on a variety of underlying infrastructures, designing and implementing novel performance measurement techniques at multiple layers (application, end-host runtime, multiple networking layers), and adapting existing applications to use these architectures.
-The position is also responsible for generating new funding from a variety of sources (NSF, DOE, other government agencies) by driving and leading in proposal-generation activities.
+The position will participate in the research and development of new algorithms and software architectures to support these applications on a variety of underlying infrastructures, designing and implementing novel performance measurement techniques at multiple layers (application, end-host runtime, multiple networking layers), and adapting existing applications to use these architectures.
+The position is also responsible for supporting the generation of new funding from a variety of sources (NSF, DOE, other government agencies) by supporting proposal-generation activities.

-Education Requirements: PhD in Computer Science or related field, or MS or B.Sc. in Computer Science or related field with at least 5 years documented track record of relevant practical experience.
+Education Requirements: MS in Computer Science or related field or B.Sc. in Computer Science or related field with at least 5 years documented track record of relevant practical experience.

 Department Contact Telephone Number or Email: 445-9693